2023 Review Course Learning Objectives and CME

 The American Society of Pediatric Hematology/Oncology is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.

-The American Society of Pediatric Hematology/Oncology designates this live activity for a maximum of 29 AMA PRA Category 1 Credits™.
+The American Society of Pediatric Hematology/Oncology designates this Other activity (blend of live and on-demand lectures) for a maximum of 33.75 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-ASPHO offers its course evaluation in an online format that can be accessed by visiting www.aspho.org/course.
-The online evaluation may be completed during the course or after attendees have returned home.
+ASPHO offers its course evaluation in an online format that can be accessed by visiting https://apps.aspho.org/MyAccount.
+The online evaluation may be completed during or after the course.
 Participants receive their certificates immediately when they submit their evaluation.
 We encourage all attendees to complete their evaluation regardless of whether they are seeking CME credit.

-ASPHO requires that planners and presenters disclose the existence of any relevant financial or other relationship they and/or their spouse/partner have with the manufacturers of any commercial interest (defined as any entity producing, marketing, reselling, or distributing healthcare goods or services consumed by or used on patients) whose products or services relate to the topics presented.
-ASPHO also requires disclosure of the intent to discuss unlabeled or investigational use(s) of a commercial product.
-The ASPHO Accreditation Subcommittee of the Education Committee reviews potential conflicts of interest as submitted by planners and presenters and resolves such conflicts to ensure the content of the activity is aligned with the interests of the public.
+ASPHO requires that all planners and presenters disclose the existence of all financial relationships they have had in the last 24 months with ineligible companies (defined as those whose primary business is producing, marketing, reselling, or distributing healthcare products used by or on patients).
+The ASPHO Accreditation Subcommittee of the Education Committee reviews all conflicts as submitted by planners and presenters and mitigates such conflicts to ensure the content of the activity is aligned with the interests of the public.

 The material presented in this activity represents the opinion of the speakers and not necessarily the views of ASPHO.